Dates and Deadlines

 - Cost: The Expo is free to registrants and observers, but teams will need to register with FIRST to purchase challenge materials.
 See here for more details.
 Our optional smaller build challenge is free to registrants and observers, and we will cover cost of materials.

 - Registration: Please see instructions here.
 Deadline for Expo Registration is March 14th, 2025.
 Deadline for Randolph Scholarships is February 15, 2025.
-Registration for smaller build challenge will open in February, and we will accept day-of builds!
+Registration for smaller build challenge is open now, and we will accept day-of builds!
 Email tcerulli@randolphcollege.edu if there are further questions.

 Lynchburg Regional KidWind Challenge